noahehall/multicloud/providers/aws/services/securityIdentityCompliance/iam.md

 #### service roles

 - iam roles that can be assumed by an AWS service
-- Service linked roles enable other AWS services to integrate each other
+- Service linked roles enable other AWS services to integrate with each other
 - must include a trust policy
-  - or (i think) sts assumeRole
+  - or (i think) permission to sts->assumeRole

-### authentication schemes

-- uname & pword: for accessing the console
-  - define a password policy to enforce strong passwords and to require password rotation
-- access keys: for programmatic access; caccess key ID and a secret key; Each user can have two active access keys
-  - cli access
-  - local code in a dev env to access AWS account
-  - apps running on compute services
-  - third-party services to access the aws account
-  - direct http calls using APIs for individual services
-  - apps run outside of AWS
-- mfa: via soft/hardware; requires an additional input to validate a login attempt
-  - something you know: e.g. a pin number
-  - something you have: e.g. a onetime code from an app/device
-    - virtual MFA: softare
-    - hardware TOTP token
-    - FIDO security keys
-  - something you are: e.g. fingerprint or piece of your soul

-#### request signatures

-- signing a request enables AWS to authenticate your identity
-- users and groups use the credentials associated with their acounts
-- machines (e.g. any of your aws services) must assume a predefined role and sign requests with temporary credentials

 ### policies